chiragrathiresearcher/Research-Notes/README.md

 This section presents exploratory hypotheses and conceptual models developed under explicitly stated assumptions.

-The models are intended as structured starting points for formal analysis, simulation, or critical evaluation, with an emphasis on conceptual coherence rather than empirical completeness.
+Models are intended as structured starting points for formal analysis, simulation, or critical evaluation, with emphasis on conceptual coherence rather than empirical completeness.

-Work in this repository follows these guiding standards:
+Work in this repository follows the following standards:
 - Clearly defined scope and assumptions
 - Explicit null hypotheses where applicable
 - Mathematical or logical formulation where feasible